the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 ```

 (cl-infrastructure-community-managers-tasks)=
-## What do Community Managers do?
+## What do Research Community Managers do?

-Community Managers main objective is to organise groups of scientists, researchers and/or patients and the public around shared research topics and objectives.
+Research Community Managers work to engage, enthuse and organise groups of scientists, researchers and/or patients and the public around shared research topics and objectives.
-They are often employed by professional societies, universities, research institutions, larger programmes, and non-profit organisations.
+They are often involved in culture change to support collaboration between members of the community, through the development of community leadership and agency.
+They value the people doing the research, and develop structures to support the generation of bottom-up activity <mark>does bottom-up need a definition/glossary listing?</mark>.
+Their goals are to:

+* Embed open, inclusive and reproducible research practices
+* Ensure a shared understanding of goals, roadmap, processes
+* Facilitate stakeholder engagement and collaboration
+* Provide technical support and domain expertise
+* Co-create, maintain and communicate project resources
+* Amplify and champion community learnings and achievements

-Each role is varied but the main activities are typically focused around compassion, stewardship, and collaboration with the community:
+Each role is varied but the main activities are typically focused around advocacy for the community, stewardship, scaffolding for collaboration, and the flow of information across all levels of the research, both to and from leadership. and collaboration with the community.

+Effective collaboration can also require management of relationships between colleagues, including coaching, formal and informal mediation, reflexive exercises, and dealing with formal Code of Conduct <mark>link to glossary?</mark>.
+The aim of this work is to understand and gather learnings about how and where teams can work well together and diagnose issues which have contributed to challenges in collaboration.
+The Research Community Manger should then be well positioned to develop systems to support effective and inclusive collaboration, and mitigate harm to individuals or groups of the community.

+Themes of Research Community Manager work can be:
-* Catalyse connections with all stakeholders
+* Catalysing connections with all stakeholders
-* Foster communities (integrating communities together)
+* Fostering relationships within and between communities (integrating communities together)
-* Linking the right people up together (based on expertise and interests)
+* Linking the right people up together (based on expertise, interests and project goals)
-* Active community member
+* Identifying and growing engaged community members into community leaders
-* Communicating technical topics to non-technical colleagues and vice versa
+* Bridging between technical and non-technical members of the community by building and delivering training
 * Encouraging high standards of reproducible, ethical, inclusive and collaborative data science
-* Creating sub-networks within the community around shared experiences, for example, such as an early career researcher network
+* Facilitating the creation of sub-networks within the community around shared experiences, for example, such as an early career researcher network

 The day-to-day tasks of a community manager could include:
+* Developing a strategy for community activities, in alignment with the goals of the wider research project
 * Organising and hosting community calls
 * Onboarding new members
-* Attending community leadership meetings
+* Attending community and project leadership meetings
 * Writing community reports or newsletters
 * Maintaining and updating the community site
-* Posting on social media
+* Maintaining and catalysing communication on community fora
 * Planning for upcoming community initiatives
 * Running training courses & workshops
-* Reading publications relevant to the community
+* Reading and sharing publications relevant to the community
 * Managing membership lists
 * Mentoring community contributions
-* Creating informational materials to help the wider field or public learn about the community and their projects
+* Meeting and listening to community members to understand their needs and challenges
+* Maintaining stakeholder and project databases
+* Advocating for the community and project at external national and international meetings
 * And a lot more!

 (cl-infrastructure-community-managers-skills)=
-## What qualifications or skills do you need to be a Community Manager?
+## What qualifications or skills do you need to be a Research Community Manager?
-The vast majority of community managers will have a scientific background that may include advanced degrees (at a masters or doctoral level).
+The vast majority of Research Community Managers will have a scientific background that may include advanced degrees (at a Masters or Doctoral level).
-Many community managers also have a background related to the specific field or discipline they manage a community in, but not all of them do.
+Many Research Community Managers also have a background related to the specific field or discipline they manage a community in, but not all of them do - many parts of the research process and tools for collaboration are transferable across domains.
-If the community is associated with software or programming, it is common for community managers to also have some coding skills.
+If the community is associated with software or programming, it is common for community managers to have some coding skills.
+The focus on inclusive collaboration requires that Research Community Managers have significant depth of understanding in issues relating to Equality, Diversity, Inclusion and Belonging <mark>link to glossary?</mark>.

-There is no professionally recognised qualification or training course to become a scientific community manager, but organisations do offer training and resources to help support the professional development of people in these roles.
+There is no professionally recognised qualification or training course to become a Research Community Manager, but organisations do offer training and resources to help support the professional development of people in these roles.
 The values and approaches community managers bring to their roles are often the most important qualifications for success as a community manager.

 ```{admonition} Community Skills and Core Competancies